This ecommerce glossary compiles more than 85 of the most common terms you need to know when selling online in 2020.

 Describes the time period from the beginning of the current year (either calendar or fiscal year), up to the present day.

-Describes an inventory control mechanism that eliminates any waste due to built-up inventory levels.
-It only holds the required items on hand.
+Refers to an inventory control mechanism that eliminates any waste due to built-up inventory levels.
+A company that follows a zero inventory approach will only hold the required items at hand that it expects to sell in a set period of time.